 Types of issues covered by Public Interest Litigation

-- Environmental protection and pollution control.
+- Environmental protection and pollution control matters

-- Road safety, traffic regulation, and public health concerns.
+- Road safety, traffic regulation, and public health concerns

-- Inaction by public authorities or corruption in governance.
+- Inaction by public authorities or corruption in governance

-- Rights of children, women, and workers.
+- Rights of children, women, and workers requiring legal intervention

-- Misuse of religious institutions for commercial purposes.
+- Misuse of religious institutions for commercial purposes

 Types of issues not covered by Public Interest Litigation

-- Service-related matters of government employees.
+- Service-related matters of government employees

-- Complaints not affecting public interest.
+- Complaints that do not affect public interest at large

-- Vague or non-specific allegations without evidence.
+- Vague or non-specific allegations presented without evidence

 Who can file a Public Interest Litigation (PIL)?